Azure-Samples/azure-search-javascript-samples/quickstart/v11/README.md

     npm install
     ```

-1. Edit the file `sample.env`, adding the correct credentials to access your Azure Cognitive Search service.
+1. Edit the file `sample.env`, adding the connection information that's valid for your Azure Cognitive Search service.

 1. Rename the file from `sample.env` to just `.env`.
 The quickstart will read the `.env` file automatically.

 ### Running the quickstart